Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 The [useReducer] hook allows to set a state that can be modified through actions.
 We're really very very close to a redux state that we can associate to a component, it's great.

-However, if you use redux in your application, it seems quite strange to have to use useReducer.
+However, if you use redux in your application, it seems quite strange to have to use [useReducer].
 You already have everything you need to manipulate a complex state.

 Moreover, by using redux instead of the [useReducer] hook you can take advantage of really efficient devtools and middlewares.